rhollings/rhollings/README.md

 ### Hi there 👋

 I am a developer living and learning in France (I'm American).
-I am seeking work as a Software Developer where I can have the opportunity to contribute to an innovative and dynamic company while continuing to learn.
+I am seeking work as a Software Developer where I can have the opportunity to contribute to an innovative company while continuing to learn.

 ## 🔥 Streak stats